 But now we could go gluten-free, but what does that mean?
-Surely that’s easy just cutting out the gluten?
+Surely that’s easy just cutting out the gluten not a big lifestyle change?
 But that is where it gets confusing & tricky when you have a child with coeliac disease.

 It’s about cutting out gluten that’s in so many food groups including Barley, Rye, Oats* and Wheat (*oats are gluten-free but need to state so to be eaten by a coeliac if they can tolerate them) and about managing cross-contamination in your house, when out visiting friends, family & restaurants.